lowrycode/swaplett-project/README.md

 The way the project is structured ensures that there is a good separation of concerns:
 - The main HTML file (**index.html**) deals with the content and structure of the page.
-- All css styling rules are written in an external stylesheet (**style.css**) rather than embedded within `style` tags within the header of the HTML file.
+- All CSS styling rules are written in an external stylesheet (**style.css**) rather than embedded within `style` tags within the header of the HTML file.
 - All JavaScript functionality is written in an external js file (**script.js**) rather than embedded within `script` tags within the body of the HTML file.

 Event listeners are defined within the JavaScript file (rather than with inline event attributes like `onclick`).